stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/account/accounts/index.md

         or single-tenant (for a Virtual Private Snowflake account).
     - name: edition
       value: string
+      description: >-
-      description: Snowflake Edition of the account.
+        Snowflake Edition of the account. (valid values: 'STANDARD', 'ENTERPRISE', 'BUSINESS_CRITICAL') (Required parameter for the accounts resource.)
     - name: comment
       value: string
       description: Optional comment in which to store information related to the account.
     - name: admin_name
       value: string
+      description: >-
-      description: Name of the account administrator.
+        Name of the account administrator.
+(Required parameter for the accounts resource.)
     - name: admin_password
       value: string
       description: Password for the account administrator.